-I want to be calmed by these assurances but generating the necessary leap of faith is not easy.
+I want to be calmed by these assurances but it is not easy.
 Studies indicate that climate warming has increased the odds of unpredictable and never-before events.
 Nature has not signed a treaty that it will not strike in November with a blizzard.
-I also read the number of human-bear conflict in the Annapurna sanctuary area has increased at an alarming rate in recent times so why wouldn’t they want to pick up some interest in me for a happy-hour snack?
+I also read about the human-bear conflict in the Annapurna sanctuary area so why wouldn’t a bear want to pick up some interest in me for a happy-hour snack?

 Let’s imagine a black bear decides to have a go.
 The Asian black bears are usually found in areas 1,500 to 4,000 meters above the sea level and I will be right in their zone by default.
 So, what am I supposed to do?
 According to Stephan Colbert (who randomly came up in google search), I should stand my ground and fight back.
 Yeah right, you first, Mister.
 I know what I will be doing.
 I will run as fast as I can.
 The bear will eventually overtake me but at least I will have the satisfaction that I did try to do something in the last few seconds of my life.
 Maybe I should find a bear and do some practice fights before I leave for Nepal.